🔼The name Hamath-zobah: Summary

 The name Hamath-zobah obvious consists of two elements, and both elements are names on their own.
 The first element is the same as the name Hamath, which comes from the verb חמה (hmh), meaning to surround or guard:

 For a meaning of the name Hamath-zobah, NOBSE Study Bible Name List reads Fortress Of Zobah, but refrains from translating the name Zobah.
-Jones' Dictionary of Old Testament Proper Names doesn't recognize Hamath-zobah as a name (which is curious because the King James does), but translates Hamath with Defence or Citadel and Zobah with Depression.
+Jones' Dictionary of Old Testament Proper Names doesn't recognize Hamath-zobah as a name (which is curious because the King James does), but translates Hamath with Defence or Citadel and Zobah with Depression (as mentioned above, apparently after an Arabic verb).
 The name Hamath-zobah according to Alfred Jones would thus mean something like The Citadel Of The Low Lands.
+Here at Abarim Publications we guess that our name originated in a military fort of some sort and simply means Fortress Of The Garrison.